gitlabhq/gitlabhq/doc/user/profile/preferences.md

 ## Localization

+### Language

+Select your preferred language from a list of supported languages.

+*This feature is experimental and translations are not complete yet.*

 ### First day of the week

 The first day of the week can be customised for calendar views and date pickers.